Friedelite

 Friedelite is a mineral in the pyrosmalite group.
 The mineral is named after Charles Friedel.

 Name

-The name friedelite is only for pure Mn end-member of the group pyrosmalite.
+The name friedelite is only for pure Manganese end-member of the group pyrosmalite.

 The mineral was named in 1876 by Emile Bertrand after Charles Friedel.

 Characteristics

 Color

 Its color can be pale pink, dark brownish red, red, brown, or orangish red.
 It is normally found in 1 to 5 carats as well as nontransparent.

 Fluorescence

 The mineral has a colorful luminescense under UV light.
 With the fluorescence being red, but at rare times it has a green or yellow fluorescence.